CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ```

 ##CloudSlang Best Practices
 The following is a list of best practices for authoring CloudSlang files.
-Many of these best practices are checked when using the [CloudSlang Verifier](#/docs#cloudslang-verifier).
+Many of these best practices are checked when using the [CloudSlang Build Tool](#/docs#cloudslang-build-tool).

+###CloudSlang Content Best Practices
 -	The namespace for a file matches the suffix of the file path in which the file resides.
     Example: The send\_mail operation is found in the **cloudslang-content/io/cloudslang/base** folder.
 It uses the namespace `io.cloudslang.base.mail`.
 - Namespaces should be comprised of only lowercase alphanumeric characters (a-z and 0-9), underscores (_), periods(.) and hyphens (-).